alishafique3/LLM-Evaluations-Hub/README.md

 ## 2. evaluate
 - Evaluate is a library designed to simplify and standardize the evaluation and comparison of models for text, computer vision, and audio.
 It provides three types of evaluations: metrics, comparisons, and measurements.
 Additionally, you can create new evaluation modules and upload them to a dedicated space on the Huggingface Hub.
 - Metrics: Evaluate provides access to dozens of popular metrics.
-It covers a range of evaluation metrics such as text, computer vision, audio, etc. as well as tools to evaluate models or datasets.
+It covers a range of evaluation metrics for text, computer vision, and audio applications as well as tools to evaluate models or datasets.
 Comparisons are used to measure the difference between models and measurement metrics are used to evaluate datasets. [[webpage](https://huggingface.co/evaluate-metric)]
 - [[homepage](https://huggingface.co/docs/evaluate/index)]

 ## 3. Ragas